ChristineKitchens/UFOs/README.md

 ![step2.png](https://github.com/InRegards2Pluto/UFOs/blob/28f0901e87378c44f871cba3710697d8f3bfa7c7/images/step2.png)

-As many or as few filters can be used.
+As many or as few filters can be used as desired.
 For example, "ackerman" was entered into the city input box in addition to the "1/13/2010" value already added.
 As seen in the below image, this further refinines table results.

 ![step3.png](https://github.com/InRegards2Pluto/UFOs/blob/28f0901e87378c44f871cba3710697d8f3bfa7c7/images/step3.png)